 Get quotes from multiple shipping companies for moving abroad

-If you’ve gone through my four-month decluttering exercise already, you’ll have removed anything that is mentioned on this list and this list of items that are prohibited in Australia before you get stuck into shipping your belongings to Australia.
-If you haven’t done that yet, skip back and get on with it before you start on your international removal.
-You don’t have to declutter over four months, that was just a relaxed timescale I decided on when I was shipping belongings from the UK to Australia – you could easily cram it into a week or two depending on how much stuff you own and how much time you have spare to dedicate to the task of decluttering and cleaning.
+If you’ve gone through my four-month decluttering plan already, you’ll have removed anything that is mentioned on this list and this list of items that are prohibited in Australia before you start shipping your belongings to Australia.
+If you haven’t done that yet, skip back and get on with decluttering before you start planning your international removal.
+You don’t have to declutter over four months as the post suggests, that was just a relaxed timescale I decided on when I was shipping belongings from the UK to Australia so that I could get organised for our moving container without feeling too overwhelmed – you could easily cram your decluttering into a week or two depending on how much stuff you own and how much time you have spare to dedicate to the task of decluttering and cleaning.

 Wondering what moving costs to expect?
 Click here to find out my international moving costs when we were moving to Australia from the UK.

-Shipping belongings to Australia made easy: GET UP TO FIVE FREE SHIPPING QUOTES.
+What to find how much to ship furniture to Australia?
+GET UP TO FIVE FREE SHIPPING QUOTES.
 Click here to complete one form and receive up to five shipping quotes that exactly match your needs.

 Want to ship a few bags or ship boxes instead of sending a big shipping container?
 Read this post about Send My Bag’s luggage shipping services and get a 5% discount off your first order.